What is an Ironworker?

 College or Trades School?

 How about both.
-The Ironworkers Apprenticeship has an articulation agreement with Owens Community College where 33 college credits will transfer upon graduating from the Apprenticeship.
+The Ironworkers Apprenticeship has an articulation agreement with Northwest State Community college where college credits will transfer upon graduating from the Apprenticeship.
 This is over half way to an associates degree.

 Make sure you check out the Ironworkers FLICKR Page @ Union Ironworkers Photos